 Whether you want more local adventures, backpacking journeys, or to go abroad – this post will lead the way.

-Make sure you’ve got your Budget Travel Starter Kit ready and then click on the stage that you’re currently in:
+Make sure you’ve got your Budget Travel Starter Kit ready and click on the stage you’re currently in:

 - Dreaming – thinking about an adventure